VISITING JESPER AMBROSIUS IN DENMARK:

 Y: It seems to me that you have a lot going on, how do you handle all of that?
 What does a week at the office look like for you?

 J: “I do have a global position which means I do have to travel a bit as well.
 Furthermore, my main task is to remove the road blocks for my team and to inspire them.
 I think that it's really important to inspire the team, it has been proven that most employees leave because they don't align with their supervisor and I don't want to be one of those.
 Other than that, I try to interact with the teams at the different hubs and sometimes also with the local stakeholders.
 I also schedule time in my agenda to think about our direction: should we change direction for example and are we all still aligned?”

 Y: Last but not least: what is most fun to you in your daily work?

-J: “I feel like I’m involved in a “man on the moon mission”.
+J: “I feel like I'm involved in a “man on the moon mission”.
 Everything we are working on is completely new to LEGO and that just feels awesome.
-No one really know what the LEGO Workplace Experience really is and what it will look like in five years from now but we’re about to find out together over the next months and years, which is really exciting.”
+No one really knows what the LEGO Workplace Experience really is.
+Or what it will look like in five years from now.
+But we're about to find out together over the next months and years, which is really exciting.”